Truth in an Age of Disinformation

 Overview

 Only, all such definitions turned out to be defective in one way or another.
 Should we make do with a deflated or minimalist notion of truth, or opt for truth pluralism or even outright relativism about truth?
-More relevantly, can we salvage truth in an era of technical innovation and global connectivity as it too easily becomes the breeding grounds of disinformation, fake news and conspiracy theories?
+More relevantly, can we salvage truth in an era of technical innovation and global connectivity as it too easily becomes the breeding ground of disinformation, fake news and conspiracy theories?
 This course will shine a light on truth and post-truth by studying the philosophical angles already taken and any new avenues that offer themselves.

 Programme details